 - Itemized description of item(s) purchased and associated pricing (note that the term “misc. items” is not adequate documentation)

 All meals charged must have a business purpose.
 Receipts for meals must include the original charge card receipt AND the itemized restaurant ticket showing the food/beverage purchased.
-If meals for other inpiduals are included in the total to be charged to the College, enter the business purpose of the meal, names of guests and relationship to Simpson in the online description field for that transaction.
+If meals for other individuals are included in the total to be charged to the college, enter the business purpose of the meal, names of guests and relationship to Simpson in the online description field for that transaction.
 That field allows 250 characters; if that space is inadequate, write names on the back of the receipt and state “see receipt for names” in description field.
 (This information is an IRS requirement so the meals are not taxed personally.)
+Internal audit for meals includes reasonableness of purchase and alcohol.

 5 – How to Manage your Account Transactions